-In 2014 Ricardo placed in the Brava!
-Opera Theater Vocal Competition, received an award at the San Francisco District Met National and won the Adrian Boyer vocal Competition at the Bayview Music Festival where he debuted the role of Fernando in Cosi Fan Tutte.
+In 2015, Ricky participated at Songfest in Los Angeles, coaching with Martin Katz, John Aler, Susanne Mentzer and Dawn Upshaw.
+In 2014 he placed in the Brava!
+Opera Theater Vocal Competition and received an Encouragement award at the San Francisco District Met National Council Auditions.
+He also won the Adrian Boyer Vocal Competition at the Bayview Music Festival where he debuted the role of Ferrando in Cosi fan tutte.

 Mr. Garcia Received his Bachelors Degree from the University of the Pacific and in 2019 Receives his Masters Degree from The San Francisco Conservatory of Music, where he studies with Cesar Ulloa